 Like many good ideas, it was spur of the moment.

-A fateful Facebook post popped up about an off-grid house-sitting gig for two months in Mexico.
+A fateful Facebook post popped up about an opportunity to try house sitting in Yucatan, Mexico, for two months.
+Completely off-grid (save for Wi-Fi).
 Solar cells, rainwater tanks, coconuts to open, and all the other permaculture delights that tickle my insides.
 Craziness wavered in the air for a precious few seconds, and I responded thinking there was slim chance in even getting a response.

 Jeannie, a fellow travel writer who survived the same experiment here, handed over the reins.
 For four sunrise-to-sunset days we did turnover and training.
 Turns out, there’s a lot involved to keeping the jungle from reclaiming what is rightfully hers.
 The work load is more than bargained for thanks to a string of nasty storms (more on that later), but the isolation certainly provides a fertile setting for trying to coax words from mad thoughts.
 As I drove the hour and a half back after dropping Jeannie in town, my head was buzzing with ideas while tarantulas scurried out of the road in front of me.